emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-14-ci-dotnet-core-and-travis-ci.md

 # Conclusion

-It's really quite powerful, CI and CD have existed since long time ago, but now it's pretty simple to make it run in everyt single project that you want to do.
+**It's really quite powerful**, CI and CD have existed since long time ago, but now it's pretty simple to make it run in every single project, it doesn't matter how small or simple it is.

-From my point of view, everyone should at least set up CI for each of their projects, because it's a good practise and it will eventually save you time debugging and finding error that shouldn't occurr if you hade set `tests` and CI.
+From my point of view, everyone should at least set up CI for each of their projects, because it's a good practice and it will eventually save you time debugging and finding error that shouldn't occurr if you had set proper `tests` and CI.

 # That's it